AshishGoyal27/extraction-of-numbers-and-its-sum-from-a-raw-file/README.md

 # extraction-of-numbers-and-its-sum-from-a-raw-file
-Using this we can extract the sum of all numbers present in the raw file.
+1. Extract all numbers present in file.
+2. Sum of all that numbers.